Borne2Code/LogiPluginForKrita/README.md

 - In some rare cases, due to an issue with socket management in Python, Krita will freeze at start-up.
 Unfortunately, we couldn't understand why, you may restart Krita until it starts correctly.
 - When stopping the Loupedeck Driver, or uninstalling the Krita Plugin, any running instance of Krita can freeze, please be sure to save any open document and close Krita while doing a maintenance operation in the Loupedeck driver.
-You won't be anoyed if you enter the Loupedeck driver to manage and modify profiles.
+You won't be anoyed if you enter the Loupedeck driver or Logi Options+ to manage and modify profiles.

 # Features
-Here the list of features that the Loupedeck device can activate directly on Krita (without keyboard shortcuts).
+Here the list of features that the Loupedeck device or MX Creative can activate directly on Krita (without keyboard shortcuts).

 ## View, Canvas and general features